SergioRoldan/Seths-Network/README.md

     - /util: Contains ts classes necessary for other components of the app
         - account.ts: Ts class of an account including address, balance and last block scrutinized (channels remains unused in this version of the app)
         - channel.ts: Ts class of a channel including functions to generate hashes and check that R hashes in H
-        - error.ts: Ts class to notificate errors and warnings
+        - error.ts: Ts class to notify errors and warnings
-        - filter.pipi.ts: Ts pipe to filter an array by address used in search bars (for accounts and channels)
+        - filter.pipe.ts: Ts pipe to filter an array by address used in search bars (for accounts and channels)
-        - notification.ts: Ts class to notificate new events and successful blockchain calls
+        - notification.ts: Ts class to notify new events and successful blockchain calls
         - updateParams.ts: Ts class of the parameters necessary to update or dispute a channel, including the signature generation
         - validation.ts: Ts class defining validation functions for app forms
     - /environment & /assets: Not modified
     - /app: Contains all the classes the app needs to operate.
-Each component has a html, css and ts file according to Angular data structure.
+Each component has an html, css and ts file according to Angular data structure.
 Each ts file has his .spec.ts file for test purposes using Jasmine through Karma when ng test is executed, because tests are not defined this files are superfluous
-        - web3.service.ts: Ts service to provide the whole app of a common and unique way to retrieve and send information asynchronouly to the Blockchain using web3.
+        - web3.service.ts: Ts service to provide the whole app of a common and unique way to retrieve and send information asynchronously to the Blockchain using web3.
 This service also interacts with NeDB service.
         - notifications.service.ts: Ts service to provide the whole app of a common and unique way to send and read notifications emitted by other services or component during the execution of the application.
         - nedb.service.ts: Ts service to provide the whole app of a common and unique way to store and retrieve data from the NeDB indexedDB.
-        - app.module.ts: Root module of the app including declarations of components and pipes, imports of modules used by the app, providers if any and bootstraps in this case the app component.
+        - app.module.ts: Root module of the app including declarations of components and pipes, imports of modules used by the app, providers if any and bootstraps, in this case the app component.
         - app.component.ts: Root component of the application.
 In charge of initialize the events provided by web3 service.
-        - app-routing.module.ts: Ts module that defines the routing of the application throug router-outlets to define which components should be displayed according to different paths.
-Specifies which routes are available, how should be contructed, which paramets can be added and which components are link to which paths.
+        - app-routing.module.ts: Ts module that defines the routing of the application through router-outlets to define which components should be displayed according to different paths.
+Specifies which routes are available, how should be constructed, which parameters can be added and which components are link to which paths.
         - /operation: Component used to interact with a certain channel in different ways, based in forms
-            - .ts: Defines the operation of some validators and the submits of form to interact with the blockchain and NeDB through the web3service
+            - .ts: Defines the operation of some validators and the submit of forms to interact with the blockchain and NeDB through the web3service
             - .html: Defines two hidden forms to create or update/dispute a channel, depending on the operation passed to its component in the URL
         - /notifications: Component used to display notifications and errors/warnings and interact with them
             - .ts: Defines how the interaction with errors and notifications is done
-            - .html: Defines two possibly hidden lists or notifications and errors and allow the interaction with them
+            - .html: Defines two possibly hidden lists of notifications and errors and allow the interaction with them
         - /main: Component used to display all accounts available with its address and balance and navigate to them
-            - .ts: Defines how to nagivate to each of the accounts displayed
+            - .ts: Defines how to navigate to each of the accounts displayed
             - .html: Defines the list of accounts using a filter through a searchBar
         - /lightning: To be developed as part of the off-chain interaction of the network
         - /configuration: Component used to change configuration settings (On development)